Appointing mentors and advisors

 This post will take about six minutes to read.

 Good advice can take you places.
-That’s why as a budding entrepreneur, having mentors and advisers who can help guide your business is invaluable.
+That’s why as a budding entrepreneur, having mentors and advisors who can help guide your business is invaluable.

-You might even find that taking on mentors and advisers is one of the best business decisions you’ve ever made.
+You might even find that taking on mentors and advisors is one of the best business decisions you’ve ever made.

-The two words are often used interchangeably, but there is an important difference between mentors and advisers.
+The two words are often used interchangeably, but there is an important difference between mentors and advisors.

 Advisers are involved in the strategic direction of the company.
 They have specific industry knowledge, offer you their consultative expertise, bring credibility to your business and increase your odds of success with potential investors.

 It’s common to have a group of advisors in an advisory board, which is generally comprised of investors or other people with a vested interest in the company, or they can be paid consultants.

 On the other hand, mentors tend to be people who are invested in your development as a person and business leader.

 Mentors tend to be people who have accomplished goals you are pursuing yourself and can give you more holistic advice beyond your business objectives, such as trying to achieve work-life balance.

 It’s common to have more informal connections with your mentors, rather than the formal, contracted ties you have with your advisors.